jermspeaks/christmas-adventure/sections/section-526.md

 *Maybe this will work,* you thought. *Maybe this is the right approach.*

-The Memory Keeper's light pulsed, and you felt something shift.
+The Keepsake Keeper's light pulsed, and you felt something shift.
 The approach felt different, felt new, felt like it might reveal something.

 *This feels different,* you thought. *Maybe this is the right way.*